IBM/transition-amr-parser/README.md

 ## Parse with a pretrained model

-Here is an example of how to download and use a pretrained AMR parser:
+Here is an example of how to download and use a pretrained AMR parser in Python

 ```python
 from transition_amr_parser.parse import AMRParser